 How is data stored and how is this protected?

-EBI does not retain any paper files.
-All paper records are scanned and stored on EBI’s internal systems.
+We do not retain any paper files.
+All paper records are scanned and stored on our internal systems.
 The paper records are then destroyed.

 Data is stored on-site on servers we own.
 Access to these servers is physically restricted by a locked door.
 Data on these servers is available to workstations in our office, as well as to employees working outside of our office via an encrypted VPN tunnel.
 This data is only shared to authenticated users of our network domain.

 Most data is only passed through a workstation as it is being used, and is never directly stored on the machines being used by our staff, however some work is saved locally for various reasons.
 Because of this, all workstations (on-site and remote) are protected by domain credentials known only to our employees.
 All workstations are protected by Microsoft anti-virus software.
 We also employ a staff policy of locking workstations upon leaving them unattended.